OpenBagTwo/EnderChest/docs/suggestions.md

 _symlinks_ pointing into the files that live in the EnderChest (_e.g._
 `instance_shulker/options.txt -> _Chest Monster/options files/basic_options.txt`).

-Each instance will probably want to use the standard set of linked folders so that when an instance generates new screenshots, logs, crash reports, etc., they go into the EnderChest, and by making the "folders" inside of the shulker boxes _symlinks themselves_, they can point into either shared or separated folders
+Each instance will probably want to use the "Global" set of linked folders so that when an instance generates new screenshots, logs, crash reports, etc., they go into the EnderChest, and by making the "folders" inside of the shulker boxes _symlinks themselves_, they can point into either shared or separated folders